mobnetic/BitcoinChecker/README.md

 }
 ```
 ##2.
 Providing currency pairs:
+If given exchanges provides a mechanism to fetch currency pairs dynamically, there is no need to specify them manually then.
+Please see [this section](https://github.com/mobnetic/BitcoinChecker/blob/master/README.md#6-fetching-currency-pairs-directly-from-exchange).

-You have to specify which currency pairs are supported by your new exchange.
+Otherwise you have to specify which currency pairs are supported by your new exchange.
 Description for this is done above, in the [Updating currency pairs on existing exchange](https://github.com/mobnetic/BitcoinCheckerDataModule#updating-currency-pairs-on-existing-exchange) section.

-Some exchanges provides a mechanism to fetch currency pairs dynamically, there is no need to specify them manually then.
-Please see [this section](https://github.com/mobnetic/BitcoinChecker/blob/master/README.md#6-fetching-currency-pairs-directly-from-exchange).

 ##3.
 Providing API Url:
 The API Url is provided by the getUrl method.
 The simplest implementation is to just return the URL field.
 Sometimes, the Url requires some additional parameters (like currency names) - then you have to provide them using ```String.format()``` method.
 See examples below: